-In April 2005, she joined the Kennebec Journal and Morning Sentinel as opinion page editor.
-In 2007, she won first place in the New England AP News Editors’ competition for editorial writing during 2006.
-She was the recipient of a 2007 Publick Occurrences Award from the New England Newspaper Association, Honorable Mention in the Anna Quindlen Award for 2007, Runner-up in the 2007 Casey Journalism Awards and First Place for editorial writing in the 2007 National Sigma Delta Chi Awards, all for her multi-part editorial series on hunger in Maine, “For I Was Hungry.”
+In 2007, she won first place in the New England AP News Editors’ competition for editorial writing, was a recipient of a Publick Occurrences Award from the New England Newspaper Association, received honorable mention accolades for the Anna Quindlen Award, was runner-up for Casey Journalism Awards and won first place for editorial writing in the National Sigma Delta Chi Awards, all for her multi-part editorial series on hunger in Maine, “For I Was Hungry.”
 That series also earned her the first “Force for Good” award given by the Portland nonprofit Preble Street.

-In 2014, he was given the Yankee Quill Award for lifetime achievement by the New England Academy of Journalists, which honors achievement and distinction in New England Journalism, and the New England Newspaper and Press Association has four times awarded him and the Center the “Publick Occurrences” award, which is given “for the very best work that New England newspapers produce each year.”
+In 2014, he was given the Yankee Quill Award for lifetime achievement by the New England Academy of Journalists, which honors achievement and distinction in New England journalism.
+The New England Newspaper and Press Association four times awarded him the Publick Occurrences award, given “for the very best work that New England newspapers produce each year.”

 Christie was one of the first journalists to serve as a full-time training editor for a newspaper, a position that included coaching writers and editors on their craft and creating and running a news writing program for high school and college minority students.

 He is the editor of four books, including a bestselling book on Hurricane Andrew, which devastated South Florida in 1992.
 He has spoken on newspaper management and writing in the U.S., Europe and South America.